cloudmesh-community/book/chapters/in/wordcount.md

 Serial Implementation Using map and reduce
 ------------------------------------------

-We can improve the serial plementation in anticipation of parallelizing the program by making use of Python's `map` and `reduce` functions.
+We can improve the serial implementation in anticipation of parallelizing the program by making use of Python's `map` and `reduce` functions.

 In short, you can use `map` to apply the same function to the members of